 If you are driving south along the coast for the day from L.A., this gallery is ideally situated near the popular Fashion Island shopping center, not even a mile from the Pacific Coast Highway.
 The subject of much controversy among Orange County's art crowd over the past few years, the museum expanded to almost double its original size when the Newport Harbor Art Museum (same location) and the Laguna Art Museum consolidated to form this larger complex, scandalizing the art-loving Laguna Beach community.
 The permanent collection focuses on late 20th-century and California art, but the museum enjoys exhibitions that have included works from artists such as Rico Lebrun and Pablo Picasso.
 The Plein Air Café serves lunch, and a meal will earn you free admission to the museum.

 Laguna Beach has long been a center for art.
-Creative types tired of the hustle and bustle of Los Angeles flocked here in droves to work their magic along Laguna's pristine shores.
+Creative types flocked here in droves to work their magic along Laguna's pristine shores.
 The Laguna Art Museum continues this proud heritage with an impressive list of year-round exhibitions and programming.
 Within these hallowed halls, you'll find classic and contemporary works by artists both fledgling and world renowned.
-An emphasis is placed on Californians, but the museum's scope is global nonetheless.
+An emphasis is placed on artists hailing from California, but the museum's scope is global nonetheless.